ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Computational Complexity and Practical Overhead

-We briefly compare the computational complexity of \acem\ with two representative baselines: the SVD-based TSV-M method~\cite{gargiulo2025tsvm} and the gradient-based WUDI-merging approach~\cite{cheng2025whoever}.
-We use the following notation: let $T$ be the number of task vectors and $L$ be the number of merged layers.
-Let each linear layer weight matrix $\Delta W_t$ have the shape $d_{\mathrm{out}} \times d_{\mathrm{in}}$.
-For simplicity in big-$O$ notation, we let $n = \max(d_{\mathrm{out}}, d_{\mathrm{in}})$ and report per-layer complexities in terms of~$n$.
+We compare \acem\ with two representative data-free baselines: the SVD-based TSV-M method~\cite{gargiulo2025tsvm} and the gradient-based WUDI-merging approach~\cite{cheng2025whoever}.
+In addition to asymptotic complexity, we also report practical merge-time and peak GPU memory, following the quantitative profiling added in the rebuttal.

+We use the following notation.
+Let $T$ be the number of task vectors and $L$ be the number of merged layers.
+For a given layer, let each task update matrix $\Delta W_t$ have shape $d_{\mathrm{out}} \times d_{\mathrm{in}}$.
+For simplicity in big-$O$ notation, we define